hfhhfhzx/UnpackScript/README_EN.md

 A: To unpack the Boot image, you need to grant the execution permission to libmagiskboot.so.
 Ordinary users don't have this permission, and I'm not familiar with the System user either.

-Q: Why is it necessary to keep the file names of libmagiskboot.so and the Boot image consistent?
+Q: Why is it necessary to strictly adhere to the aforementioned names for the file names of libmagiskboot.so and the Boot image?

 A: This is a defect.
 It might be fixed later.

+Q: Why do shell commands move files to /data/local/tmp for operation, while root directly operates in the directory where the script is located?

+A: The shell has limited permissions, and granting execution permissions requires it to be done in a specific directory; root has greater permissions and can do so in any directory.

 # Note